-- Add a Credit-Worthy Cosigner
+Add a Credit-Worthy Cosigner

-A co-signer does not need to be a parent or relative.
+A cosigner does not need to be a parent or relative.
 To benefit your financial situation, a co-signer just needs to be credit-worthy and trustworthy.
 Adding a cosigner can lower your interest rates upon refinancing your student loans.
 The more you demonstrate to lenders that you’re not a risky borrower, the more comfortable they will feel about lending to you.

 Pay Off the Expensive Loans First

-Student loan consolidation will pay off your current debt and give you a brand new student loan, with an interest rate that is a weighted average of your former loans.
-If you have one outstanding student loan with an incredibly high interest rate, it may actually be beneficial in the long run to focus on paying off that loan first.
+Student loan consolidation will pay off your current debt and give you a brand new student loan with an interest rate that is a weighted average of your former loans.
+So, if you have one outstanding student loan with an incredibly high-interest rate, it may actually be beneficial in the long run to focus on paying off that loan first.